-- 1.36For a conventional thesis, one draft Findings chapter.
-This should show how the research questions are being addressed and describe the emergent findings. - 1.37Or - 1.38For an integrated thesis, one article manuscript of such quality that is is suitable for submission to a peer-reviewed journal, submitted for consideration, under review, being revised, accepted for publication, or published.
-This article manuscript should show how the research questions are being addressed and describe the emergent findings. - 1.39(vii) A list of references for the confirmation document. - 1.40(viii) aA list of references being used in the thesis more broadly. - 1.41(xi) A clear assessment of progress made, and a timetable leading up to thesis submission. - 1.42The Confirmation submission should normally be up to 30,000 words (not including abstract, references or Appendix A).
-Further supporting materials can be provided in appendices, for the examiners to consult if they so wish (not counted in the word limit). - 1.43Candidates whose first application for confirmation of status is not approved shall be permitted to make one further application within one term.
+- 1.36For an integrated thesis, one article manuscript of such quality that is is suitable for submission to a peer-reviewed journal, submitted for consideration, under review, being revised, accepted for publication, or published.
+This article manuscript should show how the research questions are being addressed and describe the emergent findings. - 1.37(vii) A list of references for the confirmation document. - 1.38(viii) A list of references being used in the thesis more broadly. - 1.39(xi) A clear assessment of progress made, and a timetable leading up to thesis submission. - 1.40The Confirmation submission should -be up to 30,000 words (not including abstract, references or Appendix A).
+Further supporting materials can be provided in appendices, for the examiners to consult if they so wish (not counted in the word limit). - 1.41Candidates whose first application for confirmation of status is not approved shall be permitted to make one further application within one term.

-1.445.
+1.425.
 Thesis

-- 1.45Theses submitted for the degree of D.Phil. should build on and develop the material submitted for Transfer of Status and Confirmation of Status. - 1.46A thesis for the Degree of M.Sc. by Research which exceeds 30,000 words, or a thesis for the Degree of M.Litt. which exceeds 50,000 words, or a thesis for the Degree of D.Phil. which exceeds 100,000 words, in each case including footnotes/endnotes but excluding appendices and references or bibliography, is liable to be rejected by the board unless the candidate has, with the support of his or her supervisor, secured the leave of the Department's Departmental Board to exceed this limit.
+- 1.43Theses submitted for the degree of D.Phil. should build on and develop the material submitted for Transfer of Status and Confirmation of Status. - 1.44A thesis for the Degree of M.Sc. by Research which exceeds 30,000 words, or a thesis for the Degree of M.Litt. which exceeds 50,000 words, or a thesis for the Degree of D.Phil. which exceeds 100,000 words, in each case including footnotes/endnotes but excluding appendices and references or bibliography, is liable to be rejected by the board unless the candidate has, with the support of his or her supervisor, secured the leave of the Department's Departmental Board to exceed this limit.

-1.47Integrated thesis
+1.45Integrated thesis

-1.48 A DPhil thesis may be accepted for examination if it consists of a minimum of three article manuscripts of publishable quality.
+- 1.46A DPhil thesis may be accepted for examination if it consists of a minimum of three article manuscripts of publishable quality.
 Such a body of work shall be deemed acceptable provided it represents a coherent and focused body of research.
-It should include an Introduction, a Literature Survey (either written as a stand-alone chapter or divided among the constituent chapters), a Methods chapter (to cover the whole thesis or to complement the methods sections in the articles, as appropriate), and a Deiscussion and/or Ceonclusion as relevant.

-1.49A DPhil thesis submitted under this rubric may include co-authored manuscripts.
+It should include an Introduction, a Literature Survey (either written as a stand-alone chapter or divided among the constituent chapters), a Methods chapter (to cover the whole thesis or to complement the methods sections in the articles, as appropriate), and a Discussion and/or Conclusion as relevant. - 1.47A DPhil thesis submitted under this rubric may include co-authored manuscripts.
 Any co-authored articles must include a statement indicating the candidate's contribution to the article, and all co-authors should certify in writing to the Director of Doctoral Research (DDR), what part of the work represents that of the candidate.
-Articles or article manuscripts written in collaboration should not be included unless the greater part of the work is directly attributed to the candidate themselves, and the supervisor so certifies.

-1.50Requests to submit an integrated thesis should be made with the support of the student's supervisor(s) to the DDR prior to applying for Confirmation of Status (CoS).
+Articles or article manuscripts written in collaboration should not be included unless the greater part of the work is directly attributed to the candidate themselves, and the supervisor so certifies. - 1.48Requests to submit an integrated thesis should be made with the support of the student's supervisor(s) to the DDR prior to applying for Confirmation of Status (CoS).
 Applications to submit an integrated thesis will not be considered for students who have already passed their Confirmation of Status.
-Students who wish to change back to a monograph format are required to make this request in writing to the DDR prior to applying for their final thesis submission.

-1.51The standard word limit regulations apply for integrated theses.
+Students who wish to change back to a monograph format are required to make this request in writing to the DDR prior to applying for their final thesis submission. - 1.49The standard word limit regulations apply for integrated theses.

-Expla anatory Notes ------- --------- -------